learn-co-students/rails-amusement-park-cb-gh-000/README.md

 ## Instructions

 **This lab does not cover validations so please do not use them.
-If you do, you're tests will break.
-Thanks**
+If you do, you're tests will break.**

 * Check out [The Demo](http://amusement-park.herokuapp.com/) to see where this lab is headed.
 * <em>Before anything</em>, note that when you generate models, controllers, etc, be sure to include this option, so that it skips tests (which are already included in the lab): `--no-test-framework`